jayjay0317/Diabetes-ML-Pipeline-Analysis/README.md

 * Flask API: http://localhost:5000/health

 4. **Stop the services**:
-To shut down the containers, press Ctrl+C in your terminal or run:
+To shut down the services and remove the containers, run:

     ```bash
     docker compose down